libsbmljs/libsbmljs/readme.md

 # libsbml.js

-This repository hosts the build scripts for libsbml.js.
+This repository hosts the build scripts for libsbml.js, a WebAssembly / JavaScript wrapper for the C++ library [libSBML](http://sbml.org/Software/libSBML).
 You can use the included Gradle script to build a custom libsbml.js against any libsbml release or checkout (but note that the wrapper is designed for libSBML 5.17 and may break for older/newer versions).

 ## Preliminaries